 Touch controls Yes

 Another new feature for the 2020 model is ‘Wearing Detection’.
 The headphones use a proximity sensor and acceleration sensors in each ear cup to pause playback when you remove the headphones, and then to automatically start playing again when you put them back on.
-It’s a feature we’ve come across in other headphones before, such as the B&W PX7, and it’s nice to have.
+It’s a feature we’ve come across in other headphones before and is nice to have.

-One criticism of the WH-1000XM3s was the inability to connect to more than one device simultaneously.
-This has been rectified for the WH-1000XM4s thanks to their new ‘Multipoint’ feature which was enabled in a firmware update released shortly after their launch.
+One criticism of the WH-1000XM3 was the inability to connect to more than one device simultaneously.
+This has been rectified for the WH-1000XM4 thanks to their new ‘Multipoint’ feature which was enabled in a firmware update released shortly after their launch.
 You're now able to switch between two Bluetooth-connected devices.

-Battery life remains among the best in class, with a full charge lasting up to 30 hours with both Bluetooth and noise-cancelling enabled.
+Battery life remains fairly generous by today's standards, with a full charge lasting up to 30 hours with both Bluetooth and noise-cancelling enabled.
 This rises to 38 hours if you sacrifice the noise-cancelling.
 Charging the headphones with an AC adapter will give you five hours of battery life from just a ten-minute burst of power.

-We’re pleased to report that all this tech-speak translates into a hugely impressive noise-cancelling performance.
+We’re pleased to report that all this tech-speak translates into a hugely impressive noise-cancelling performance – not quite as effective as that of Bose's QuietComfort 45, Noise Cancelling 700 and flagship QuietComfort Ultra, but good enough for most environments.
 You feel isolated from the outside world, which leaves you free to enjoy the music being fed into your ears.
 The Sonys have no trouble cutting out unwanted extraneous noise, from the rumble of a train as you pass under a railway bridge, to the hustle and bustle of a busy high street.

-So it’s all good news as far as comfort, noise-cancelling and features are concerned, but how do the WH-1000XM4s stand up to sonic scrutiny?
+So it’s all good news as far as comfort, noise-cancelling and features are concerned, but how do the WH-1000XM4 stand up to sonic scrutiny?
 The answer is exceptionally well.

-Sony’s DAC and analogue amplifier combination worked extremely well in the XM3s and it impresses once again here.
+Sony’s DAC and analogue amplifier combination worked extremely well in the XM3 and it impresses once again here.

 Play Ramin Djawadi’s cover of The White Stripes’ Seven Nation Army and the clarity and definition of the strings really shines through.
 There’s a newfound smoothness in the treble that makes the old model sound a tiny bit unrefined in comparison.
 The song’s powerful bass notes help drive home the track’s intensity, leaving a lasting impression on the listener.